🏠 Interior Design

 Your Dog as a Statement Piece

 Most people match art to their room.
 The design-savvy approach?
-Choose the portrait first, then let the room follow.
+Choose the portrait first, then let the room follow — with color pulling, power wall placement, and four full room scenarios.

 8 min read

 The typical advice is "choose art that matches your room."
 But the dog mom's actual thought process is usually the opposite: "I love this portrait of my dog.
 How do I build the room around it?"
 This guide flips the script and teaches you how to use a pet portrait as the room's starting point.
-Pull 2 to 3 colors from the portrait into throw pillows, rugs, and accessories.
+Pull 2-3 colors from the portrait into throw pillows, rugs, and accessories.
 Keep furniture neutral to let the portrait command attention.
-Position it on the wall your eye hits first.
-The result is a room that feels curated around the thing you love most, which is exactly the point.
+Position it on the power wall — the wall your eye hits first.
+The result is a room that feels curated around the thing you love most.

 Interior design advice always starts with the room: choose your sofa, pick your paint, then find art that fits.
 That works fine for people who see wall art as a finishing touch.
 But you're not one of those people.
 You're the person who created a stunning watercolor portrait of your golden retriever and now wants the entire living room to be worthy of it.